 So you’ve found your dream home and now you’re ready to buy it?
 That’s great!
-Here’s how to play the next stage of the home-buying game, making an offer on a house:
+Here’s how to play the next stage of the home-buying game, making an offer on a house.
+These are our tips:

-We say this over and over.
-Getting pre-approved for a home loan before you start looking at houses—and certainly before you make any offers—will make your life much easier.
-You’ll know how much money mortgage lenders will give you, and you won’t waste time touring houses you can’t afford or making an offer on a house that you can’t back up.
+Getting pre-approved for a home loan before you start looking at houses — and certainly before you make any offers — can make your life much easier.
+You’ll know how much money mortgage lenders will give you and you won’t waste time touring houses you can’t afford or making an offer on a house that you can’t back up.

 Next, you’ll need to decide what to offer on the home that has caught your eye.
 How much house can you afford?
 How competitive is the real estate market?
 Will you need to spend big on repairs or upgrades to the house?
 How long has the house been on the market?
 Does the seller seem desperate to close the deal?
+Is it a short sale?
 All these factors will influence how much you decide to offer for the home.

 Think of earnest money as a deposit.
-You pay into an escrow account to be held until closing.
-It shows that you are seriously interested in the house and you can follow through financially if the seller accepts your offer.
+You pay the money into an escrow account to be held until closing.
+It shows that you are seriously interested in the house and provides some reassurance that you will be able to follow through financially if the seller accepts your offer.
 You may also hear people refer to this money as a good faith deposit.

-This where a real estate agent usually comes in.
-If you are not working with an agent, you likely will want to consult a real estate attorney.
+This is where a real estate agent usually comes in.
+Making an offer on a house without a realtor or agent to advise you is possible, but you likely will want to consult a real estate attorney.
 Offer letters are more than a note from you to the seller saying, “Hey, can I buy your house for this much?”

 Offer letters usually include the following information:

 - Who is involved in the transaction – including both the seller and the buyer (that’s you!).

 - The financing terms for your purchase.
 Will you pay in cash or finance the purchase with a mortgage?
 If you’re using a mortgage, what are the terms of the home loan and how much of a down payment are you making?